jimmyliao86/homework-rate-limit-service/README.md

 count that has already moved.
 RocketMQ carries an event for every outcome, always asynchronously and never on the critical path: if the broker is down, the API is unaffected.

-Two decisions carry most of the weight:
+Three decisions carry most of the weight:

 - **The counter key names the rule it belongs to.** It embeds both the rule's `version` and its `created_at` (`rate_limit:counter:{apiKey}:c1787670000000:v7`).
 Changing a rule bumps